 - Encryption: Select “Use explicit FTP over TLS if available” from drop down.

 - Logon Type: Select “Normal” from drop down.

-- User: Enter your user name (we had set this option at hosting provider interface).
+- User: Enter your user name (you had set this option at hosting provider interface – example: email@example.com ).

-- Password: Enter your password (we had set this option at hosting provider interface).
+- Password: Enter your password (you had set this option at hosting provider interface).

-Once we have filled all of the information we should press “Connect” then “OK” button.
+Once you filled all the information press “Connect” then “OK” button.

 If the Encryption section in your configuration was set to “Use explicit FTP over TLS if available”, then you may also be prompted with the TLS certificate inspection screen.